6 Best Paint Edgers That Deliver Professional Results Every Time

 What to Consider When Choosing a Paint Edger

 Paint edgers come in different sizes, shapes, materials, and configurations and work in slightly different ways.
-Ahead, learn about the different types of edgers and why one may be a better fit for your project than the others.
+Ahead, learn about the different types of edgers and why one may be a better fit for your project than another.

 Size

 Paint edgers create a buffer that keeps the paint brush or roller from coming too close to the ceiling or trim.
-An edger can either be a special paint brush, pad, or roller designed with an attached guard, or a separate guard used with a conventional paint brush, pad, or roller.
+An edger can either be a special paint brush, pad, or roller designed with an attached guard or a separate guard you can use with a conventional paint brush, pad, or roller.

 Material